 Paul has been a practicing clinical psychologist in Columbia, SC, for 40 years.
 He currently works on a limited basis.
 He has been an active participant in the life and worship of Forest Lake Presbyterian Church (PCUSA) during those years.

-Suzanne has an extensive background in marketing and product management where she developed innovative programs and creative messaging for the consumer and technology industries.
-She has a MAPT in Pastoral Care from Columbia Theological Seminary, Decatur, Georgia.
-She continues to study Ethics and Theology at CTS with an interest in how the church can follow Christ in new ways that support health and wholeness for women at the margins.
+Suzanne has an extensive background in marketing and product management where she developed innovative programs and creative messaging for the consumer products and technology industries.
+She has an MTS in Ethics and a MAPT in Pastoral Care from Columbia Theological Seminary, Decatur, Georgia.
+These days she works with non-profits and small businesses to develop a strategic vision and goals and create effective communication to their audiences.
+As a practical theologian, she writes about the journey of reflection and action and learning to love God, self, and neighbor on her blog, On the Journey.